 Enjoy a leisurely breakfast at your hotel before getting back on the road and heading home.

 This four centre holiday follows the route of the Wild Atlantic Way, starting from County Cork, then round the coast to Kerry and finally Clare.

 £1100 per person for March, £1120 for April & October, £1150 for May, £1180 for June, July, August & September.

 Prices are based on two adults sharing a twin or double room for 8 nights on a bed & breakfast basis.
-This holiday includes a four hour food tour around Kinsale, a full day seaweed trail – including in depth workshop, talk and taste, as well as a walking food trail around The Burren, Ailwee Cave visit and visits to The Burren Smokehouse and Brewery.
+This holiday includes a four hour food tour around Kinsale, a full day seaweed trail – including in-depth workshop, talk and taste, as well as a walking tour of the Burren.

 Travel to Ireland

 We would be delighted to book your travel to Ireland for this holiday.